tomaszkus/tomaszkus/_posts/2016-02-12-taxes_calculator-tdd-test-first.markdown

 Steps 2-4 should be repeated until whole functionality is implemented.

-n.
-The last step is verification that feature test is green.
+n) The last step is verification that feature test is green.
 To do it you need to merge changes from *autofac* branch (in case of conflict in *.csproj file please include changes from both branches) where dependency injection and choosing calculator basing on *flat* flag is implemented (you can also do it yourself if you want).